 Share what you've learned with your peers.
-Click to start your workshop or short course proposal today!
+Click to start your workshop proposal today!

 The moment has arrived!
-CSTA is now accepting workshop and short course proposals for the 2018 California Science Education Conference.
-The 2018 conference proposal forms will ask you to share information about what you and participants will be doing during the workshop or short course; how your session demonstrates what CA NGSS looks like in the classroom; how the three dimensions of CA NGSS are integrated into your lesson; and how you see the session fitting into a classroom setting (if applicable).
+CSTA is now accepting workshop proposals for the 2018 California Science Education Conference.
+The 2018 conference proposal forms will ask you to share information about what you and participants will be doing during the workshop; how your session demonstrates what CA NGSS looks like in the classroom; how the three dimensions of CA NGSS are integrated into your lesson; and how you see the session fitting into a classroom setting (if applicable).
 In order to help you plan your proposal, here are a few resources that you will find useful:

 About Workshops: Workshops address an area of science, are targeted to one or more tracks, and may address several areas of emphasis.
 Workshops must be aligned with adopted state standards.
 They are 90 minutes in length and may consist of hands-on activities, lecture, demonstration, and/or discussion.
 Proposals should have embedded in the content appropriate disciplinary core ideas, science and engineering practices, and/or crosscutting concepts.
 CSTA encourages you to make your workshop subject matter and grade level specific (as opposed to spanning all grade levels).
 This, along with a well-organized, well written, and informative description, will increase your chances of having your proposal accepted.
 Submitters are limited to ten workshop proposals.